Different seasons, different places to visit. So, where should you visit in Southern Vietnam to keep the best memories?

 To explore this island, you have to do it by yourself without any electric support because Google Maps doesn’t work here.
 Going around with the motorbikes, some might be surprised at the breathtaking views from the island.

-Actually, there are no places you should avoid to visit during the rainy season, except some coastal cities because of storms and floods.
+Actually, there are no places you should avoid visiting during the rainy season, except in some coastal cities because of storms and floods.
 Just go and enjoy your trip with some tips.

 Coming to Ho Chi Minh City to see how lively life is during the rainy season is not a waste for the people who escape from their countries.
 Although this is a developed city among the country, people have no protection from the heavy rains.
 Just simply take a cup of coffee and watch how they are moving, you might learn how life is moving.